Next Chapter

 FEFO, or “First-Expired, First-Out,” is particularly relevant in industries where product expiration dates are critical, such as food, pharmaceuticals, or any business dealing with perishable goods.
 This method ensures that items with the closest expiration dates are sold first, reducing waste and ensuring that products are sold before they become unsellable.

-For example, a grocery store might use FEFO to manage its stock of perishable items, ensuring that older products are sold before newer ones to minimize waste and maximize profitability.
+For example, a grocery store might use FEFO to manage its stock of perishable items, selling older products before newer ones to minimize waste and maximize profitability.

 Inventory Cost Flow Assumptions